21-Days on Camino: Camino Lite

 Day 20: Afsaal ➝ Jacobs Bay (20km)

-The route follows quiet gravel roads and mostly flat ground, making for an easygoing walk through wide open landscapes.
+The route follows quiet gravel roads and mostly flat ground, making for an easy going walk through wide open landscapes.
 In wildflower season, the area bursts into colour- fields and road edges alive with blooming daisies, succulents, and fynbos.
-End in the town of Jacobs Bay.
+End in the holiday resort of Jacobs Bay.
+Rest house options are a backpacker and home stays.

 Day 21: Jacobs Bay ➝ Saldanha Bay (14km)

 The route heads inland through a local community before reaching Saldanha Bay.
 The town is rough around the edges, shaped by industry and fishing, but it’s a real part of the coastline’s working life.
+Chaperone is essential.
 End your Camino here.

 What's Next?